ellie-sleightholm/cambridge-essay/README.md

 This dissertation was my submission for my degree, Part III Masters in Applied Mathematics at the University of Cambridge.
 I obtained a distinction-level dissertation with 87%.
 It is also the same template I used for my undergraduate dissertation where I obtained 91% and subsequently the highest-graded dissertation in my year.

 For advice on writing a dissertation, I have a video where I give my tips and tricks.
-You can find it [here](https://www.youtube.com/watch?v=OJfLMVkbonc).
+You can find it [here](https://www.youtube.com/watch?v=OJfLMVkbonc)!

 I hope you find this resource helpful!
-If you did, please let me know on my YouTube channel 😊 If you experience any difficulties, leave a comment on my YouTube video above and I will do my best to help!
 Happy dissertation-ing!

 ## The Contents